keithhilen/api-accelerate/Readme.md

 ### Startup and Config

-The **run** script starts the app.
-This script also provides control to stop the app gracefully by listening for **Ctl-C** and terminating gracefully.
+The API Accelerate run script starts the app.
+This script also provides control to stop the app gracefully.
+It listens for CTRL-C, terminates the app and waits for it to finish.

 Once the **start** script is configured in **package.json**, the app can be started with this command: